-The aim of this manual is to help competitors prepare for the Mechatronics competition at regional and national level.
-We hope this will help competitors to perform to the best of their ability during the competitions.
+The aim of this manual is to help competitor teams prepare for the Automation competition at regional and national level.
+We hope this will help competitors to perform to the best of their ability during the competition cycle.
 The guide contains general advice, technical tips and a more in-depth overview of the competition structure and its content.
+The teams are made up of two competitors.

-Using the tips and advice throughout the guide will help you focus on the competition areas with a higher level of accuracy, read, look at and review tasks thoroughly before beginning and teach you to step back occasionally to see if you are achieving your goal.
+Using the tips and advice throughout the guide will help you focus on the competition areas with a higher level of accuracy to read, look at and review tasks thoroughly before beginning each task and teach you to step back occasionally to see if you are achieving your goal.